Rizki Amelia Pradipta

 Rizki Amelia Pradipta (born 1 September 1990) is an Indonesian badminton player specializing in doubles affiliated with Jaya Raya Jakarta club.
-She was two times Asian Championships bronze medalists winning in 2018 and 2019.
-Pradipta also part of the national women's team that won the bronze medal at the 2018 Asian Games.
+She was two-time Asian Championships bronze medalists winning in 2018 and 2019.
+Pradipta was also part of the national women's team that won the bronze medal at the 2018 Asian Games.

 Career summary

 Women's singles

 Pradipta career started when she was selected as a member of Indonesia national badminton team that competed in 2008 BWF World Junior Championships in Pune, India as a singles player.
-Coming as unseeded player, she performed quite well and beat Chan Tsz Ka from Hong Kong who was seeded 9/16 in the third round 21–23, 21–15, 21–12.
-In that tournament, Pradipta reached the fourth round only to be beaten by Porntip Buranaprasertsuk form Thailand 13–21, 21–16, 4–21.
+Coming as an unseeded player, she performed quite well and beat Chan Tsz Ka from Hong Kong who was seeded 9/16 in the third round 21–23, 21–15, 21–12.
+In that tournament, Pradipta reached the fourth round only to be beaten by Porntip Buranaprasertsuk from Thailand 13–21, 21–16, 4–21.

 In 2009, after such a good performance in Pune, Pradipta was chosen by PBSI to be promoted to join the national team in Cipayung as a singles player, but in early 2010, due to lack of results that she had achieved, she was finally relegated by PBSI and had to return to her club.